-De Waegemaeker, J., Asselin de Williencourt, A., Debruyne, L. (2019) Report on the International Farmers' Café on Saline Agriculture, a report by ILVO and NMBU for the Interreg III North Sea Region project Saline Farming (SalFar)
+De Waegemaeker, J., Asselin de Williencourt, A., Debruyne, L. (2020) The International Farmers' Café on Saline Agriculture, a report by ILVO and NMBU for the Interreg Vb North Sea Region project Saline Farming (SalFar)

 "We have 70 percent pasture that is 'god given'.